leo00000000000000000/smartLogViewer/README.md

 The application is implemented with a Python/Flask backend and a simple HTML/CSS/JavaScript frontend.

--   **Backend**: A Flask server that serves log files from a `backend/logs` directory and acts as a proxy to an Ollama LLM service.
+-   **Backend**: A Flask server that serves log files from a configurable directory and acts as a proxy to an Ollama LLM service.
+It now uses `waitress` as a production-ready WSGI server.
 -   **Frontend**: A single-page application that allows viewing logs, filtering, and interacting with the LLM.
+It now includes UI for setting the log directory.

 ## How to Run